Member Organizations

 Code of Ethics for Professional Accountants

-Article 10 of the Independent Financial Audit Act of 2016 requires application of the IESBA Code of Ethics for registered auditors as issued by IESBA and adopted by the Institute of Certified Public Accountants in Bulgaria (ICPAB) under the oversight of the Commission for Public Oversight of Statutory Auditors (CPOSA).
-Furthermore, ICPAB requires its members, both registered auditors and certified public accountants, to comply with the IESBA Code of Ethics.
+Article 10 of the Independent Financial Audit Act of 2016 requires application of the International Code of Ethics for Professional Accountants (including International Independence Standards) as issued by the International Ethics Standards Board for Accountants (IESBA) for registered auditors.
+The Code is adopted and implemented by the Institute of Certified Public Accountants in Bulgaria (ICPAB) under the oversight of the Commission for Public Oversight of Statutory Auditors (CPOSA).
+Furthermore, ICPAB requires its members, including both registered auditors and certified public accountants, to comply with the Code.

-ICPAB has established an ongoing process for reviewing and translating new and revised pronouncements of the IESBA.
-As of the date of the assessment, the 2023 Handbook of The International Code Of Ethics For Professional Accountants has been translated and adopted for all professional accountants in the jurisdiction.
+ICPAB has established an ongoing process for reviewing, translating, and adopting new and revised pronouncements issued by the IESBA.
+As of the date of the assessment, the latest version of the International Code of Ethics for Professional Accountants has been translated and is applied for all professional accountants in the jurisdiction.

 Current Status: Adopted